hector-oviedo/docs-react/README.md

 #### **Option 3: Open Directly in Chrome (Bypassing CORS Restrictions)**

-If you don’t want to run a local server, you can launch Chrome with the '--allow-file-access-from-files' flag:
+If you don’t want to run a local server, you can launch Chrome with the `--allow-file-access-from-files` flag:

 - On Windows: